 The Committee meets quarterly at appropriate times to coincide with the publication of the Journal.

-The Clinical Editor of the Committee attends the AGM to respond to member’s questions on the content and collation of the Journal.
 The Committee produces a biannual quality academic journal with articles and papers gathered from the membership and published researchers.

 The Committee works to attract trade to advertise within the publication, and ensure that the Journal retains its status as a high-quality publication with a good mix of professional, academic and informal content.